diseasemodeling/PATH4-public/README.md

 [Download PATHUI_App](https://people.umass.edu/chaitrag/Research/PATH-App/PATHUISetup.exe)
   * App installation instructions: after downloading app, during installation, it will ask for location of PATH model.
 Go to folder where above PATH4 folder was downloaded and select the .Netlogo file.
 The app reads in the files output from the simulation.
 Therefore, prior to use of the app for visualzing results, make sure the model has finished all runs.
 The app also has surveillance data for years 2010 to 2017 on several epidemic metrics and thus can be used for visualizing model fit for period 2010 to 2017, and visualizing results of any analyses post 2017.

+## METHODS
-#### The general structure of PATH 4.0 is composed of four main modules (see Singh et. al., 2021 for methods), below are corresponding .nls files
+#### The general structure of PATH 4.0 is composed of four main modules (see related publications for mathematical methods), below are corresponding .nls files
 1. Disease progression module for simulating progression along disease and care continuum stages:
 "disease_progression.nls" "Data.nls" "testing-frequency.nls" "set-dropout-care.nls" "manage-care-continuum_juri.nls"
 (called in PATH4main.nls--> call-DiseaseProg-Demographics)